DentalCare Logo

 Measles

 The measles virus is transmitted from person-to-person primarily by direct contact with respiratory secretions or by inhalation of airborne droplets generated by coughing or sneezing.
-Exposed HCP without evidence of immunity to the measles virus should be offered the MMR vaccine and an intramuscular dose of immune globulin (IG).12 Available data suggests that the live measles vaccine, if administered within 72 hours of exposure, will prevent or modify the disease.
-Exposed HCP should be closely monitored for sign(s) of illness.
+Exposed HCP without evidence of immunity to the measles virus should be offered PEP, preferably MMR vaccine within 72 hours of initial exposure, or immunoglobulin (IG) within six days of exposure.
+The simultaneous administration of the MMR vaccine and IG invalidates the vaccine.11 Available data suggests that the live measles vaccine, if administered promptly after exposure, will prevent or modify the disease.10 Exposed HCP should be closely monitored for sign(s) of illness.

 Mumps

 The mumps virus is transmitted from person-to-person primarily by direct contact with saliva or by inhalation of airborne droplets generated by coughing or sneezing.
-Exposed HCP without evidence of immunity to the mumps virus should be offered the MMR vaccine.12 However, antibodies develop slowly to the mumps component of the vaccine to provide effective prophylaxis after exposure and IG is not routinely recommended for postexposure prophylaxis for mumps.
+Exposed HCP without evidence of immunity to the mumps virus should be offered the MMR vaccine.10 However, antibodies develop too slowly the mumps component of the vaccine to provide effective prophylaxis after exposure.
+The efficacy of IG has not been established and it is not recommended for postexposure prophylaxis for mumps.
 Exposed HCP should be closely monitored for sign(s) of illness.

 Rubella (German measles)

 The rubella virus is transmitted from person-to-person primarily by direct contact with respiratory secretions or by inhalation of airborne droplets generated by coughing or sneezing.
 There is no evidence that postexposure vaccination is effective in preventing rubella infection.
-IG administered within 72 hours of exposure might reduce the risk (infants with congenital rubella have been born to women who received IG shortly after exposure).12 Exposed HCP should be closely monitored for sign(s) of illness.
+IG administered within 72 hours of exposure might reduce the risk, but does not eliminate it (infants with congenital rubella have been born to women who received IG shortly after exposure).10 Exposed HCP should be closely monitored for sign(s) of illness.